scottmudge/OctoPrint-MeatPack/README.md

 ## Installation

-**NOTE:** The plugin has been submitted to the official OctoPrint plugins repository, but is pending review and approval.
-To manually install, please follow the directions below.
+**UPDATE:** OctoPrint has approved this plugin for the official plugin repository, so it should be available to install via the in-built plugin manager now.
+If you'd still rather manually install it, please follow the instructions below.

+1. Install via the OctoPrint plugin manager.

+**-OR-**

 1. Open a terminal or console (or SSH into your Raspberry Pi if using one) and activate OctoPrint's virtual environment (Python).
 Typically this will be in `~/oprint/`.
 You can activate the virtual environment by using the following command: